Abdominal Aortic Aneurysm

 The aorta is the largest blood vessel in the body.
-It delivers oxygenated blood from
+It brings oxygenated blood from

 the heart to the rest of the body.
 An aortic aneurysm is a bulging, weakened area

 in the wall of the aorta.
-Over time, the blood vessel balloons and is at risk for bursting
+Over time, the blood vessel swells and is at risk for bursting

 (rupture) or separating (dissection).
-This can cause life threatening bleeding
+This can cause life-threatening bleeding and

-Aneurysms occur most often in the portion of the aorta that runs through the abdomen
+Aneurysms occur most often in the part of the aorta that runs through the belly (abdomen).

-Once formed, an aneurysm will gradually increase in size and get progressively weaker.
+Once formed, an aneurysm will slowly get larger and weaker.

-Many things can cause the breakdown of the aortic wall tissues and lead to an abdominal
+Many things can cause the breakdown of the aortic wall tissues and lead to an AAA.

-to play an important role.
-Atherosclerosis is a buildup of plaque, which is a deposit
+role.
+Atherosclerosis is a buildup of plaque.
+This is a deposit of fatty substances,

-Other diseases that may cause an abdominal aneurysm include:
+Other diseases that may cause an AAA include:

 Connective tissue disorders such as Marfan syndrome, Ehlers-Danlos syndrome, Turner's